etlegacy/etlegacy/docs/demos/README-serverside-demos_ETL.md

-Server-side demos patch (entities/events oriented) for ioquake3
+Server-side demos (entities/events oriented) for ET: Legacy
 ===============================================================================================

 DESCRIPTION
 -----------
-Fully working server-side demos for ioquake3 are now a reality!
+Fully working server-side demos for ET: Legacy are now a reality!

 This patch provide a full server-side demos facility for ioquake3 github commit of 2017-03-04.
 For the original patch for OpenArena with full commit history, see https://github.com/lrq3000/openarena_engine_serversidedemos .